ucla-data-science-center/rclone-intro/episodes/moving-files.md

 ---
-title: "moving files around and knowing what is already there"
+title: "File Transfers, Listing, and Verification"
-output: html_document
+teaching: 15
-date: "2024-03-26"
+exercises: 10
 ---

 :::::: questions
- - How are files moved or copied
+ - How are files moved or copied?
- - What does the *rclone sync* do
+ - What does the *rclone sync* do?
- - How do you see what is already in the destination
+ - How do you see what is already in the destination?

 ::::::

 :::::: objectives
  - Understand the difference between copy and sync
- - Be able to see what is already in the destination
+ - Be able to list what is already in the destination
  - Command line using Linux vs Windows WSL2 subsystem linux

 ::::::